 Photo by IA SB | Unsplash

 COVID-19 has pulled back the curtain on health care issues many of us never thought we would have to worry about.
 This includes crisis standards of care (CSC), which are enacted when patient needs, caused by a major catastrophe or a pandemic, outstrip the resources available to adequately provide care to everyone who needs it.
-Though worst-case scenarios now planned for may never happen, policy makers and health care systems are issuing and discussing crisis policies in case they are needed in the future.
+Policy makers and health care systems are issuing and discussing crisis policies in case they are needed in the future.
 The COVID-19 pandemic is highlighting that most CSC fail to account for health and societal inequities.

 How might CSC in the US evolve to promote equity and gain greater trust and acceptance during dire times?
-The IHI Virtual Learning Hour on April 17 (COVID-19 and Crisis Standards of Care) focused on exploring this question and other considerations.
+The IHI Virtual Learning Hour on COVID-19 and Crisis Standards of Care focused on exploring this question and other considerations.
 Special guests included Christine Cassel, MD, Professor of Medicine at the University of California San Francisco School of Medicine, and Dan Hanfling, a Vice President at In-Q-Tel and co-convener of the National Academies of Sciences, Engineering, and Medicine Standing Committee on Emerging Infectious Diseases and 21st Century Health Threats.

 While some people could never have imagined a situation as cataclysmic as the current COVID-19 pandemic, Dan Hanfling and others have been thinking about scenarios like this for many years.
 Under the auspices of the National Academies (originally the Institute of Medicine), he participated in a committee that developed a Framework for Catastrophic Disaster Response specifically for large-scale public health emergencies between the first and second wave of the H1N1 pandemic a decade ago.